If you’re thinking of enrolling your overweight young daughter in ballet classes, you may want to abandon that idea and consider martial arts.

 Some martial arts schools do NOT involve tournament competition, and that’s perfectly okay, too.
 Kids, including overweight girls, will still develop self-defense, self-confidence and learn to use their bodies in impressive ways.

-In ballet, let’s face the truth: A fat child will feel very discouraged and judged.
+In ballet, let’s face the truth: A chubby girl will feel very discouraged and judged.
 In martial arts, a heavy body is not an obstacle to excelling.

 Of course, an eight-year-old who weighs 200 pounds is going to have problems with just about ANY sport, but I’m talking about the average overweight or even clinically obese little girl (or boy).